jensrott/1718_mobdev-1_03/README.md

 # To run the app

+1. Make sure you have the latest node.js version installed
-* Clone the repository
+1. Clone the repository
-* To install the dependencies: npm install
+1. To install the dependencies: npm install
-* To run the app in the browser: gulp serve
+1. To run the app in the browser: gulp serve

 # Test accounts to log in: